 I find this analytical framework very enlightening for understanding the present madness of the 75% of American Republicans who believe that the American voting system has completely broken down, and for understanding the tens of millions of Americans (not all Republicans) who are profoundly susceptible to countless destructive conspiracy theories that purport to describe a myriad of breakdowns in the present.

 But the question is how you reverse the decades of damage wrought by the neoliberalism that created that dangerous regression.
+Another way to pose the question is, can basic assumption groups be shifted toward being functioning work groups (i.e. voters are one such potential work group, with a singular aim).
 I have long thought that Bernie Sanders instinctively understands this, which is why he has never indulged in the arrogant “deplorables” discourse of a Hillary Clinton.
 He roundly denounces the mob’s racism, homophobia, misogyny, xenophobia.
-But he also tries to offer them recognition through the succor of policy.
+But he also tries to offer them recognition through the succor of policy that tries to address the mass anxiety produced by economic precarity.
 The question is whether the relatively small group of progressive politicians in this country can carry the day, or whether they will be thwarted by the Right or, even worse, by corporate “centrists,” including Biden, who use the pretext of “bi-partisanship” to water down such policy that might, in its own pragmatic way, overcome defenses.